hermannhueck/MusicService/README.md

-Note: There is a README in each project directory containing some brief informations, which help you to unterstand the fundamentals of the architecture as well as how to compile, test and run the respective application.
+Note: There is a README in each project directory containing some brief informations, which help you to unterstand the fundamentals of the architecture as well as how to compile, test and run the respective service or application.

 Have fun.